flojoy-ai/cloud/docs/cloud-glossary.md

 A part is hardware component that is tested. (e.g. "Raspberry Pi 5")

-##### Part Variation

-A part variation is a specific version of a part.
-For example, this can be "Raspberry Pi RAM module 8GB", etc.
+- Part variation: a specific version of a part. (e.g. "Raspberry Pi RAM module 8GB")

-##### Assembly

-This is essentially a part variation made up of other part variations.
+- Assembly: essentially a part variation made up of other part variations.
-"Raspberry Pi 5 8GB"
+(e.g. "Raspberry Pi 5 8GB")

 #### Hardware

-This is a concrete instance of a part variation.
+This is a concrete instance of a part variation (including assembly which is basically a part variation).

-## Production Lines
+## Production Line

 Where your product is being assembled and your part test stations are located.